Toyota TS040 Hybrid: Design

 The car was refined with hardware-in-the-loop technology and computer-calculation hardware to test individual components based on track data, enabling engineers to optimise its design; and was more efficient than test driving.
-The new LMP1 regulations made the TS040 10 cm shorter than its predecessor and reduced the width of the tyre arches by 5 cm; most attention focused on reducing drag and increasing downforce (improving road grip), lowering its fuel consumption by 25 percent over 2013.
+The new LMP1 regulations made the TS040 10 cm shorter than its predecessor and reduced the width of the tyre arches by 5 cm; most attention focused on reducing drag and increasing downforce (improving road grip), lowering its fuel consumption by 25 per cent over 2013.
 The TS040's aerodynamic design was conducted at Toyota Motorsports' wind tunnel in Cologne.
 Toyota achieved their objective of lowering the car's weight by the mandated 45 kg with design and lightweight components.

 The TS040's design permitted four-wheel drive, and its chassis consisted of carbon fibre and aluminium materials.
 Front airflow to cool the chassis was enabled with exit ducts under the wing mirror stalk at the back of the front wheel guards.
 Independent push-rod suspensions are linked to a bellcrank, and the torsion bar is mounted at the pivot point.
 Total, Toyota's petrol supplier, worked with the team to enhance fuel efficiency and performance.
 The car's seven-speed sequential gearbox was made of aluminium, and the multiplate clutch was supplied to Toyota by ZF Friedrichshafen.
 The TS040's driveshaft was the constant-velocity joint type (including tripods), with a viscous-constructed mechanical locking differential.
 The dual-circuit Brembo brake discs, made of lightweight carbon ceramic materials, enabled hydraulically-activated power steering.
 Michelin remained the team's tyre supplier.